wheredidfranciscogo/simple-calculator/readme.md

 # Simple Calculator (CLI)

 ## Description
 A command-line tool that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
-This project is designed to help learn Go programming through building a simple yet practical application.
+This project is designed to refresh my experrience with Go programming through building a simple yet practical application.

 ---